fogonwater/we-are-here/00_te_whenua/README.md

 ## Te Waipounamu and Te Ika a Maui

-We prepared the map styles and colours in TileMill.
-The TileMill CartoCSS was exported as a Mapnik XML style file.
-The final basemaps were rendered in NZTM2000 at a cartographic scale of 1:3,000,000 using custom Python code and Mapnik.
+We prepared the map styles and colours in TileMill (`style.mss`).
+The TileMill CartoCSS was exported as a Mapnik XML style file — not included as heavily dependent on location of data.
+The final basemaps were rendered in NZTM2000 at a cartographic scale of 1:3,000,000 using custom Python code and Mapnik (`render_contours.py`).
 Place name labels were created by hand in Adobe Illustrator.

 Land Information New Zealand: NZ Contours Topo50 (2018) https://data.linz.govt.nz/layer/768-nz-contours-topo-150k/

 ## Rock Ages and Most Ancient Rocks

 The geological age map was created from GNS Science’s Geology Map of New Zealand 1:250,000 Digital Vector Data.
-We reclassified the data into geological ages based on the source data’s STRATAGE field.
-The source geometry was simplified for presentation at coarser cartographic resolution.
+We reclassified the data into geological ages based on the source data’s STRATAGE field (see `assign_rock_period.py`).
+The source geometry was simplified for presentation at a coarser cartographic resolution.
 Both basemaps were prepared in QGIS and exported as SVGs for labelling and finishing in Adobe Illustrator.

+GNS charges for the source data so we are unable to provide examples of the data.

 The Rock Ages map is presented at a cartographic scale of 1:3,000,000.
 Most Ancient Rocks is at a scale of 1:500,000.